exomiser/Exomiser/exomiser-cli/README.md

 ## <a id="working-with-docker"></a>Running Exomiser with Docker

 ### Selecting the correct profile
-By default, unless specified, the build process will not include the creation of a Docker image.
-If you choose to have a Docker container, you can select out of the `docker:distroless` (no shell) and `docker:bash` (with shell) profiles.
+The build process will not create a Docker image by default, unless specified.
+However, if you choose to create a Docker container, you may select either the `docker:distroless` (no shell) or `docker:bash` (with shell) profiles.

-As part of our Docker image creation process, we use multi-arch builds to ensure that our images are compatible with a variety of system architectures.
-This means that you can choose any available image without worrying about compatibility issues, as each image will automatically take the correct digest for your system architecture.
+We employ multi-arch builds as part of our Docker image creation process to ensure compatibility with a wide range of system architectures.

-To help you choose the appropriate image for your system, we provide a list of supported architectures for each Docker image in the following table:
+To assist you in selecting the appropriate image for your system, we provide a table below that lists the supported architectures for each Docker image.

 | profileID           | architecture           |